Skip to content

 What does Retinol do for our skin?

-• It Boosts Collagen & Elastin production by speeding skin cell turnover.
+• It boosts the Collagen production of the skin by speeding the skin cell turnover rate to double.

-• Works wonders for aging signs like fine lines, wrinkles, sagging skin & hyperpigmentation.
+• Works wonders for treating skin concerns like fine lines, wrinkles, sagging skin, and hyperpigmentation.

-• Retinol goes deep into the layer of the skin & exfoliates the clogged pores from within cleaning all the dead skin cells, sebum & bacterial growth.
+• Retinol goes deep into the layer of the skin and exfoliates the clogged pores from within cleaning all the dead skin cells, sebum, and bacterial growth.

-Retinoid- It is the boss & basically an umbrella name for all the vitamin A ingredients you can find in the market therefore, it’s the head of the family with 7 kids (with recommended %)
+Retinoid- It is basically an umbrella name for all the vitamin A ingredients you can find in the market therefore, Retinoid is the head of the family with 7 kids.

 Diagram of the complete Retinol family tree

-The diagram is for your maximum clarity & easiest understanding of all Retinoid products
+The diagram is for your maximum clarity and easiest understanding of all Retinoid products

 1. Retinol (the most popular child, available over the counter)-0.1% – 1.0%